 Student: Upon investigation of a sexual harassment complaint, any student who engages in sexual harassment or sexual violence at school or at a school-sponsored or school-related activity is in violation of this policy and shall be subject to disciplinary action.
 Restorative Practices will be implemented when possible.
 For students in grades 6-12, disciplinary action may include suspension and/or expulsion, provided that, in imposing such discipline, the entire circumstances of the incident(s) shall be taken into account.
-A substantiated charge against a student shall subject that student to disciplinary actions which may include but are not limited to verbal warnings, reprimands, counseling, suspension, or expulsion, consistent with the State Education Code and this handbook. (cf. 5144 - Discipline) (cf. 5144.1 - Suspension and Expulsion/Due Process) (cf. 5144.2 - Suspension and Expulsion/Due Process (Students with Disabilities))
+A substantiated charge against a student shall subject that student to disciplinary actions which may include but are not limited to verbal warnings, reprimands, counseling, suspension, or expulsion, consistent with the State Education Code and this handbook. (cf. 5144 - Discipline) (cf. 5144.1 - Suspension and Expulsion/Due Process) (cf. 5144.2 - Suspension and Expulsion/Due Process) (cf. 5144.2 - Suspension and Expulsion/Due Process)